UoW-CPC/muscle-orchestrator/README.md

 __Warning:__ Each container requires resources to run, so run in parallel as many containers you system can handle.

 You can view the logs for this process in the folder 'data/logs'.
 In this folder there is one log file for each container you start.
-These log files contain information about input/output files, and MUSCLE processes.
+These log files contain information about input/output files, and the MUSCLE processes.

 ### Phase 3 - Merge the outputs with MUSCLE profile.